OLICATSchools/dfe_powerquery_connectors/README.md

 ## Functions

-These are helper functions that can supplement existing datasets, for example the IMD lookup function
+These are helper functions that can supplement existing datasets, for example the IMD lookup function.
+The IMD function isn't currently working due to a change in either the OS or MHCLG api.